NehzUx/NewInML2019/README.md

 Your ticket to NeurIPS 2020?
 Maybe!

-Since this is an exercise in writing good NeurIPS papers, the authors are requested to submit papers respecting the NeurIPS format and instructions: [https://nips.cc/Conferences/2019/CallForPapers](https://nips.cc/Conferences/2019/CallForPapers). **Note that for conference track, the page limit is 8 pages for content.
-But we also accept shorter papers as long as the idea is explained clearly.** We welcome submissions by first authors with no prior accepted publication at NeurIPS (main conference).
+Since this is an exercise in writing good NeurIPS papers, the authors are requested to submit papers respecting the NeurIPS format and instructions: [https://nips.cc/Conferences/2019/CallForPapers](https://nips.cc/Conferences/2019/CallForPapers). **The page limit is 8 pages + extra references, but shorter papers with enough good contents are welcome.** We restrict submissions to first authors with no prior accepted publication at NeurIPS (main conference) and which are **not under review or accepted elsewhere**.
+Papers having been rejected before should be revised before submission to New In ML.
+We recommend sharing previous reviews with your new reviewers.

 All topics related to machine learning are welcome.
 They include but not limited to:
 - Adversarial Machine Learning